 Postpartum means after birth.
-It’s a term used to describe how long it takes for a woman’s body to return to its normal state after giving birth.
-It can vary from person to person, but typically lasts anywhere from six weeks to six months.
-It’s marked by fatigue, soreness and mood swings as well as hormonal changes that can make you feel stressed out or depressed.
+It’s a term used to describe how long a woman’s body takes to return to its normal state after giving birth.
+It can vary from person to person but typically lasts anywhere from six weeks to six months.
+It’s marked by fatigue, soreness, mood swings, and hormonal changes that can make you feel stressed or depressed.

 Postpartum Depression Explained

 Postpartum depression is called postpartum because it happens after giving birth.
-It can happen any time during pregnancy or up until about six months after giving birth, but most people who get postpartum are diagnosed within the first year after delivering their child.
+It can happen any time during pregnancy or until about six months after giving birth.
+Still, most people who get postpartum are diagnosed within the first year after delivering their child.

-They can range from mild to severe—some people feel mildly depressed while others feel like they’re drowning in despair every single day for months on end!
+They can range from mild to severe—some people feel mildly depressed while others feel like they’re drowning in despair every day for months!

 Postpartum Depression Symptoms

 This type of mood disorder affects many new mothers.
-It occurs in 10-15% of women who give birth each year.
+It occurs in 10-15% of women giving birth yearly.
 The symptoms include: